Samkth123/KTH-md/TinyMLOps - Operational Challenges for Widespread Edge AI Adoption.md

 Cloud infrastructure for ML tasks is uniform
 - Usually high end Linux servers equipped with NVIDIA hardware accelerators
 - Edge landscape is however much more fragmented with a wide range of different devices from different vendors, each with different software support and hardware capabilities.
-- There is currently a trend towards custom hardware accelerators
+- There is currently a trend towards custom hardware accelerators that support ML applications in more energy efficient ways, which in turn makes it so that fragmentation will only increase in the future.
+-